Shopify/polaris/src/components/EmptyState/README.md

     >
       <p>
         You can use the Files section to upload images, videos, and other documents.
-This shows the content with a centered layout and full width.
+This example shows the content with a centered layout and full width.
       </p>
     </EmptyState>
   </Card.Section>